hmdc/h2/doc/design.md

 * Each project migrated from Heroku to H2 will appear as a project in ColdFront. [^todo-create-coldfront-resources-for-pie]
   * Coldfront permits limiting access to consumable resources like cpu and memory in OpenStack.
 * Each PIE will be assigned an OpenStack resource allocation on Coldfront.
+  * HMDC Ops will have access to these resources for purposes of deployment, maintenance, and troubleshooting. [^todo-ops-access]
 * Each PIE will be assigned a wildcard domain: `*.project_name.h2.hmdc.harvard.edu` such that any subdomain of `project_name.h2.hmdc.harvard.edu` will CNAME to PIE's H2 installation [^detail-wildcard-domain]
 * A wildcard SSL certificate for `*.project_name.h2.hmdc.harvard.edu` will be generated.
+* Terraform will be used for infrastructure deployment.
+This might be done manually by HMDC Ops, but ideally would be automated in some system TBD. [^todo-terraform-automation]
 * Terraform state will reside on GitLab or OpenStack storage [^todo-terraform-state-management]
 * Terraform will onboard PIE onto OpenStack with minimal to no permissions to access/mutate infrastructure in project but maximal permissions inside docker swarm caprover. [^todo-create-minimal-user-access]
 * Terraform will provision an immutable Caprover environment on OpenStack within the PIE's OpenStack environment,